Table of Contents

-Last-mile delivery costs contribute to over 53% of the total cost of delivery, and around 28.2% of greenhouse gas (GHG) emissions are caused by fossil fuel burning for transportation.
+Last-mile delivery costs contribute to over 53% of the total delivery cost, and around 28.2% of greenhouse gas (GHG) emissions are caused by fossil fuel burning for transportation.

 The high costs of last-mile deliveries eat up profits because many eCommerce companies accidentally charge less than what it actually costs them to deliver orders.
 And that’s because actual delivery costs are complex to compute when a business does its own deliveries.

-Also, the challenge with last-mile logistics is that you need to lower the delivery cost of each order while also showing up on time consistently and keeping your customers happy.
+Also, the challenge with last-mile logistics is that you need to lower each order’s delivery cost while showing up on time consistently and keeping your customers happy.

-The cost to deliver to or service an individual location can increase 2x-4x based on how narrow the promised time windows are.
+The cost to deliver to or service an individual location can increase 2x-4x based on how narrow the promised time and delivery windows are.

 And this problem is only getting worse as the rise of online orders has resulted in a dramatically higher demand for faster deliveries.